knocklabs/javascript/examples/slack-connect-example/README.md

 # Knock entities
 NEXT_PUBLIC_TENANT: the ID of the tenant you want to use for holding the Slack access token
-NEXT_PUBLIC_CONNECTIONS_COLLECTION: the collection of the object that will store the slack channel connections (i.e. "projects")
+NEXT_PUBLIC_SLACK_CHANNELS_RECIPIENT_COLLECTION: the collection of the object that will store the slack channel connections (i.e. "projects")
-NEXT_PUBLIC_CONNECTIONS_OBJECT_ID: the id of the object that will store the slack channel connections (i.e. "projects")
+NEXT_PUBLIC_SLACK_CHANNELS_RECIPIENT_OBJECT_ID: the id of the object that will store the slack channel connections (i.e. "projects")

 # Slack notification configuration
 NEXT_PUBLIC_SLACK_CLIENT_ID: in your Slack app under "basic info"